- About NBI

 - News and Media

-The roll-out plan shows where our network will be delivered and by when.
+The roll-out plan is a blueprint of where our network will be delivered and by when.
 This plan has been broken into 227 specific rollout areas.
-Each of these will be built and connected to the network – and ultimately your home – on a phased basis.
-Click here for more information on the roll-out plan
+Each of these will be built and connected to the network and ultimately your home on a phased basis.
+However, they may be subject to change due to factors outside NBIs control.
+Click HERE for more information on the roll-out plan

-Reaching all 537,000 premises via 146,000km of fibre will take up to seven years.
-We’ll be passing approximately 115,000 premises in the first two years across all 26 counties, and almost 300,000 premises within the first four years.
+Reaching all 537,000 premises via 146,000km of fibre will take between five to seven years.
+NBI are currently in discussions with the Government around expediting the project programme.
+Well be passing approximately 115,000 premises with the fibre network in the first two years across all 26 counties, and almost 300,000 premises within the first four years.

 Broadband download speeds ranging from 150Mb up to 1Gbps will be offered from the outset.
-You will choose your speed from a broadband service provider.
+You will choose your speed from a broadband service provider and not NBI, who are the new fibre network wholesaler.
 Upload speeds will range from 30Mb for the 150Mb product and 100Mb for 1Gbps product.
-Click here for more information on NBI’s network products.
+Once an area has been connected and is live the NBI website will have a link to all the retail service providers offering broadband/packages.
+Click HERE for more information on NBI’s network products.

 Fibre is future proofed.
 We are building a network to support the needs of customers in rural Ireland for generations to come.
 Wireless networks may be able to support some current needs but will not support the forecasted growth in internet usage.
 It should also be noted that we are building an open wholesale network that can be utilised by any retail service provider.
 This enables both local and large international broadband providers to deliver a full range of services.